The Gift Supreme: Plot

-Bradford Vinton (Bernard Durning) is disinherited by his wealthy father, Eliot Vinton, for refusing to end his friendship with Sylvia Alden (Seen Owen), a beautiful young missionary and singer from Boggs Court, a London slum.
+Bradford Vinton is disinherited by his wealthy father, Eliot Vinton, for refusing to end his friendship with Sylvia Alden, a beautiful young missionary and singer from Boggs Court, a London slum.
 Eliot even tries to have the young girl arrested on a false charge of prostitution, for which Bradford angrily excoriates the old man.
 When Bradford goes to tell Sylvia he has been disinherited, he finds that she has already left town.

-Bradford opens a cheap restaurant in the area to feed the homeless and one night, a gangster named Merney Stagg (Lon Chaney) stabs him in a drunken rage.
+Bradford opens a cheap restaurant in the area to feed the homeless and one night, a gangster named Merney Stagg stabs him in a drunken rage.
 He later learns it was Merney Stagg who helped his father to frame Sylvia.

 Bradford is rushed to a hospital, where the doctors say only an immediate blood transfusion can save his life.
 Sylvia, who is working as a nurse there, immediately volunteers to donate her blood, giving him "the Gift Supreme".
 When Eliot sees how much she loves his son, he grants them permission to marry.